-Having a common exception handling sub-process is typically recommended in ESB design when there is commonality in handling request errors across multiple services.
-Sub process can have contextual error mediation rules that can be applied based on the type of errors.
+Having a common exception handling sub-process is typically recommended in ESB design pattern when there is a commonality in handling request errors across multiple services.
+Sub-process can have contextual error mediation rules that can be applied based on the type of errors.
 Runtime errors can be both at data and process level.
 Mediation rules on handling data errors can be different than the process execution errors around application connectivity and integration.

 The repeater service clones the request into two data streams.
-One of the data stream is routed to a Data Transformation service that converts the data and loads it into a Product Order database using JDBC protocol.
+One of the data streams is routed to a data transformation service that converts the data and loads it into a product order database using JDBC protocol.
 The second data stream is persisted into a message queue using AMQP in order to invoke other services that require this data such as for creating shipment notice and customer invoice.
-Finally email notifications using SMTP protocol are sent out by the end event to all the process owners.
+Finally, email notifications using SMTP protocol are sent out by the end event to all the process owners.

 Key modules of a data mediation flow that integrates with multiple systems are: